 Before you start looking for a job, you will need to check if you are allowed to work here, how many hours you can work each week and what type of work you are allowed to do.

-You can find information about working in the UK on the pages linked below:
+You can find information about working in the UK on the student hub.

 The International Student Support Service can answer questions about your entitlement to work in the UK.

 Finding a job

 If you are eligible to work in the UK, our employability team provide resources, which can help with your search for part-time and casual work.